stouch/docs/installation/docker.md

 # Installing using Docker

 If you're already familiar with Docker, you are probably looking for our official docker images over [Docker Hub](https://hub.docker.com/r/directus/directus).
-We have a more detailed information about our docker images on [our docker documentation page](/docker/docker.md).
+We have more detailed information about our docker images on [our docker documentation page](/docker/docker.md).

 # Quick Start